 Chemistry of Emulsification

-Often, you will have two or more liquids, which are un-blendable.
+Often, you will have two or more liquids that are un-blendable.
 They cannot mix as they do not dissolve in each other.
 Take oil and water as an example, as these do not dissolve.

 But emulsification as a step helps fat/oil droplets suspend in water to form many well-known emulsions.
 An acid among the ingredients breaks down the fat into tiny bits, which can be dispersed throughout the watery liquid.

 For emulsification to work, it needs fat and water.
-We have refined oil here for fat, and the liquid is the watery substance of egg yolks.
+We have refined oil here for fat; the liquid is the watery substance of egg yolks.

 It also needs an emulsifier and stabilizer.
 The proteins present in egg yolks act as emulsifiers that help bind the fat and water molecules.
 Also, eggs have a natural protein called lecithin.
 But you need an agent to break down the proteins and release lecithin.
-Here, lemon juice is the acid that helps break the proteins in egg yolks and acts as a stabilizer to sustain the mixture.
+Here, lemon juice is the acid that helps break the proteins in egg yolks and stabilizes the mixture.